xuantinfx/test-user-management/README.md

 - Created reusable error components with retry functionality
 - Implemented graceful degradation when parts of the application fail

+### Challenge 6: TypeScript Integration

+**Problem**: Implementing TypeScript in an existing JavaScript codebase while maximizing type safety benefits.

+**Solution**:

+- Created comprehensive interface definitions for all data structures
+- Implemented proper typing for Vue components using `defineProps` and `defineEmits`
+- Used TypeScript generics for reusable components and functions
+- Added explicit return types for all functions and computed properties
+- Implemented type guards for conditional logic

 ## Getting Started

 ### Prerequisites